aaron-dm-mcdonald/gcp-global-alb/README.md

 2) regional resources named or prefixed with "region_a" or "region_b"

+3) regional resources are segmented to files prefixed with "a" or "b" after the number of the file (9-mig.tf -> 9a-mig.tf)

 ## resources change list:
 - variables.tf:
     - simple variables of type string are used